pareto-group/.github/profile/README.md

-## Climate and Extremes Data Science
+## PARETO group
 Based in the Department of Atmospheric and Oceanic Science at the University of Maryland, College Park

 Welcome!
-Our research focuses on the application of machine learning tools (e.g. neural networks) and numerical modeling systems (e.g. CESM) to answer pressing questions in the domains of climate and extremes.
+We focus on Predictability and Applied Research for the Earth-system with Training and Optimization (PARETO).
+As such, we use machine learning (e.g., neural networks) and numerical modeling systems (e.g., CESM) to answer pressing questions and address challenges in modeling the Earth system.